Imagine Beyond! Distributionally Robust Auto-Encoding for State Space Coverage in Online Reinforcement Learning: Experiments

 \section{Experiments}

-Our experiments seek to highlight the impact of \drag on the efficiency of GCRL from pixel input.
+Our experiments seek to highlight the impact of \drag on the efficiency of GCRL from pixel input\footnote{The code is available at https://github.com/nicolascastanet/DRAG}.
 As depicted in Figure~\ref{fig:experiments}, we structure this section around two experimental steps that seek to answer the two following research questions in isolation: $\bullet$ \textbf{Representation Learning strategy}: Does \drag helps overcoming exploration bottlenecks of \rig-like approaches?
 (Figure \ref{fig:rpz_strategy}) $\bullet$ \textbf{Latent goal sampling strategy}: What is the impact of additional intrinsic motivation when using the representation trained with \drag?
 (Figure \ref{fig:goal_strategy})

 In all experiments, the policy $\pi_{\theta}(\cdot | z, z_g)$ is trained using the \tqc off-policy RL algorithm \citep{kuznetsov2020controllingoverestimationbiastruncated}, conditioned on the latent state and goal.
 Learning is guided by a sparse reward in the latent space, defined as $R_g(s)=r(z_{x}, z_g) = \mathbbm{1} \left[ | z_x - z_g |_2 < \delta \right]$, where $x$ stands as the pixel mapping of $s$ and $z_x$ its encoding.
 Experimental details are given in Appendix~\ref{sec:details}.